belle2/basf2/online_book/prerequisites/python.rst

   Connecting and starting a jupyter notebook is described in more detail here (:ref:`onlinebook_ssh`).

+.. admonition:: Running on other servers (optional)
+  :class: toggle

+  In principle most of the content of this page will work from anywhere if you have installed the right packages.

+  * If you have the Belle II software explained and set up, there are no issues at all (e.g. at DESY NAF)
+  * Else you might need to install some packages locally

 Note that your script ``my_script.py`` from before is also shown.

 .. admonition:: Exercise